mpampuch/git-notes/README.md

 git config --global -e
 ```

 This opens the global config file in your default editor (e.g., VS Code).
-You’ll see:
+You'll see:

 ```ini
 [user]